 Kent Enterprise Adviser Network

-The Skills and Employability Service was recently awarded part funding from the Careers and Enterprise Company for an Enterprise Coordinator who will broker links between schools/colleges and businesses.
+Kent County Council’s Skills and Employability Service and the West Kent Partnership were awarded part funding from the Careers and Enterprise Company for Enterprise Coordinators who will broker links between schools/colleges and businesses.
 The purpose of the Enterprise Adviser Network (EAN) is to create powerful, lasting connections between local businesses and schools and colleges in their area in order to close the gaps in enterprise education, whilst increasing young people’s access to a wide range of employer engagements and activities.

 Join The Enterprise Adviser Network